-Of course, what began as a small crofting diversification project has grown into something much bigger but our ethos of looking after the land and its resources, "treading lightly" as we go, defines our journey and choices.
-For instance:
+Of course, what began as a small crofting diversification project has grown into something much bigger but our ethos of looking after the land and its resources.

 - In 2019 after successful trials, we moved away from using an extractive and finite mineral resource for tanning to using mimosa bark.
 Mimosa bark is sustainably harvested and now all our effluent can be treated onsite, composted and spread back onto the croft.

 - Our production is set up to recycle as much mimosa as we can.

 - In early Spring 2022, we have planted 600 trees thanks to donations and match-funding from our last two Black Friday sales.
 This is the beginning of our woodland project on the croft beside the tannery so that our process comes full circle- TREE-WOOL-TREE.

 - We continue to use skins from our local abattoir.

 - We use Green electricity suppliers in both business locations.